sudharaniinti/PCB-design-of-Arduino-UNO-using-EAGLE/README.md

 4. Gerbers

-5. PDFs of the schematic and the board files
+5. PDFs of the schematic